SHIVCHAUDHARY17/Master-Thesis_semantic-adverse-segmentation-thesis/README.md

   --ckpt checkpoints/best_mask2former_WAS_TAS_ON_1.0.pth

---mode 21 → ACDC test-only mode.

-Results are reported as mIoU over the standard 19-class Cityscapes taxonomy.
+The evaluation prints mean IoU (mIoU) and per-class IoUs using the standard 19-class Cityscapes taxonomy.

-Optional 10-class remapping for some experiments is supported via --eval_mode 10 and --labelmap, but that is not required for basic reproduction.
+Optional configurations in the script also allow 10-class remapping for the subset used in the thesis.

-6. Assets (Figures used in the Thesis)
+6. Assets (figures used in the thesis)

-The mask2former_/assets/ folder contains the final figures used in the thesis:
+The folder mask2former_/assets/ contains the final figures that appear in the thesis:

 barchart_comparison_deeplabv3plus_vs_mask2former_on_cityscapes.png